Industrial design: Hague top applicants

+Examples

 A number of industrial designers have made such a significant impact on culture and daily life that their work is documented by historians of social science.
 Alvar Aalto, renowned as an architect, also designed a significant number of household items, such as chairs, stools, lamps, a tea-cart, and vases.
 Raymond Loewy was a prolific American designer who is responsible for the Royal Dutch Shell corporate logo, the original BP logo (in use until 2000), the PRR S1 steam locomotive, the Studebaker Starlight (including the later bulletnose), as well as Schick electric razors, Electrolux refrigerators, short-wave radios, Le Creuset French ovens, and a complete line of modern furniture, among many other items.

 Richard Teague, who spent most of his career with the American Motors Corporation, originated the concept of using interchangeable body panels so as to create a wide array of different vehicles using the same stampings.
 He was responsible for such unique automotive designs as the Pacer, Gremlin, Matador coupe, Jeep Cherokee, and the complete interior of the Eagle Premier.

 Milwaukee's Brooks Stevens was best known for his Milwaukee Road Skytop Lounge car and Oscar Mayer Wienermobile designs, among others.

 Viktor Schreckengost designed bicycles manufactured by Murray bicycles for Murray and Sears, Roebuck and Company.
 With engineer Ray Spiller, he designed the first truck with a cab-over-engine configuration, a design in use to this day.
 Schreckengost also founded The Cleveland Institute of Art's school of industrial design.

 Oskar Barnack was a German optical engineer, precision mechanic, industrial designer, and the father of 35mm photography.
 He developed the Leica, which became the hallmark for photography for 50 years, and remains a high-water mark for mechanical and optical design.

 Charles and Ray Eames were most famous for their pioneering furniture designs, such as the Eames Lounge Chair Wood and Eames Lounge Chair.
 Other influential designers included Henry Dreyfuss, Eliot Noyes, John Vassos, and Russel Wright.

 Dieter Rams is a German industrial designer closely associated with the consumer products company Braun and the Functionalist school of industrial design.

 German industrial designer Luigi Colani, who designed cars for automobile manufacturers including Fiat, Alfa Romeo, Lancia, Volkswagen, and BMW, was also known to the general public for his unconventional approach to industrial design.
 He had expanded in numerous areas ranging from mundane household items, instruments and furniture to trucks, uniforms and entire rooms.
 A grand piano created by Colani, the Pegasus, is manufactured and sold by the Schimmel piano company.

 Many of Apple's recent products were designed by Sir Jonathan Ive.